top of page

 What motivated you to join SIOR's Canada Central Chapter?

-Stephanie: The decision to join was influenced by the caliber of people involved in SIOR.
-I had partnered with an SIOR designee, which introduced me to the events.
-I admired the generosity and openness of the group, encouraging collaboration and deal-making.
+Stephanie: My decision to join was largely influenced by the quality of individuals within SIOR.
+Collaborating with an SIOR designee, who first brought me to these events, showed me the group’s openness and generosity, fostering collaboration and facilitating deals.
 The high professional standards upheld by SIOR members were also a significant factor in my decision.

 What do you enjoy most about being part of SIOR?